referential-ai/boswell-test/docs/grading.md

 1. **In Grade Tables**:
    - Displayed as "N/A (0.00)" with a numeric equivalent of 0.00
+   - Raw numeric grades preserved with 4 decimal places
    - N/A counts are tracked and displayed separately for analysis
    - Tables include an N/A count row when N/A grades are present

 2. **In Bias Analysis**:
    - Excluded from bias calculations to prevent skewing results
+   - Raw numeric scores used for more precise bias calculations
    - System includes fallback handling for empty datasets
    - Uses defensive programming to prevent crashes when all grades are N/A